Getting support if you are a young carer or young adult carer

 - Carers UK is the UK's membership charity for carers of all ages offering advice, information and an online forum for carers over 18.

-- The Mix provides support for any young person in the UK aged 25 and under on things such as mental health, relationships and money.
+- The Mix provides support for young people aged 25 and under on things such as mental health, relationships and money.
 It has recently launched an online group chat for young carers/young adult carers which takes place on Friday evenings.

 - Childline can help anyone under 19 in the UK with any issue they’re going through.
 It offers advice, information and a counselling service.
 You can phone on Freephone 0800 1111, send an email, have a 1-2-1 chat, send a message to Ask Sam and post messages to the Childline message boards.
 Visit the website to find out more.